 - Able to point out win/loss at one glance

-These face to face meetings need to be regular for a person to be supported by the team and also kept accountable.
-The intense feeling to honor your word and keep up to what was promised the previous review meet fuels execution.
+These face-to-face meetings need to be regular for a person to be supported by the team and also kept accountable.
+The intense feeling to honor your word and keep up to what was promised in the previous review meets fuels execution.